 - Applications for the JCSMR Gender Equity Award will be called twice a year, with closing dates 30 April and 30 October, through the Gender Equity Committee, JCSMR.
-Applications will be accepted from all medical research personnel at JCSMR who fulfill the criteria.
+When an award is made in the first round of any given year, a second round may not be called if funding does not permit.
+Applications will be accepted from all medical research personnel employed at JCSMR who fulfil the criteria.

 - The Selection Committee will comprise the Director of The John Curtin School of Medical Research (or their nominee) (Chair), one member of the JCSMR Executive Committee, the Chair of the JCSMR Gender Equity Committee (or their nominee), and one ordinary member of the JCSMR Gender Equity Committee.
 The Committee must include at least two female members.
 The Award requires the support of three committee members.

 - The Award is intended to support the awardees career maintenance or return to work.
 The funds may not be used to cover direct research costs.

 - The Award shall be presented to a researcher who

 - is undertaking a program of research at JCSMR

 - is expecting the arrival of a child within the next 6 months and will, therefore, be applying for Parental Leave as defined by the ANU Award, and/or

 - is currently on Parental Leave as defined by the ANU Award